MTC Practice Test

 The check is taken on a screen, individually, and is strictly timed.
 Pupils have 25 questions and 6 seconds to answer each one, with a 3-second gap between questions.
 The total test takes under 5 minutes.

-Exact MTC format
+The MTC format

 Questions